akazukin5151/koneko/README.md

 * Fork it
 * Edit the files on your fork/branch
     * If your git client complains about committing to master, just remove `.pre-commit-config.yaml`
-* Run tests with `pytest testing/testing.py -vvvv -l -s`
+* Run tests with `pytest testing/testing.py -vvvv -l -s --icat`
 * Try it with `python koneko/main.py`, or `python setup.py install` then `koneko` to simulate a pip install (or `pip install .`; check out [manual installation](#manual-installation))
     * If doing the latter, make sure you aren't running the released version on pypi (totally didn't happen to me).
 * Submit a pull request